romkatv/zsh4humans/README.md

 - [Command prompt](https://github.com/romkatv/powerlevel10k) configurable through a builtin configuration wizard.
 - Command completions and history searchable with [fzf](https://github.com/junegunn/fzf).
-- Super fast.
+- [Super fast](https://github.com/romkatv/zsh-bench).
 No lag when you open a new tab in the terminal or run a command.
-- The complete shell environment gets teleported to the remote host automatically on `ssh`.
+- The complete shell environment can be automatically teleported to the remote host when connecting over `ssh`.
 This does not require `git`, `zsh` or `sudo` on the remote host.
 - Command history can be shared across different hosts.
 For example, history from `ssh foo` can be made available within `ssh bar` and/or on the local machine.